ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

 Seeing requests is an excellent way of validating the data sent to and retrieved by your app via the ngrok tunnel.
 That alone can save you some time dissecting and logging HTTP request and response headers, methods, bodies, and response codes within your app just to confirm you are getting what you expect.

-To inspect Aftership's webhooks call, launch the ngrok web interface (i.e. `http://127.0.0.1:4040`), and then click one of the requests sent by Aftership.
+To inspect AfterShip's webhooks call, launch the ngrok web interface (i.e. `http://127.0.0.1:4040`), and then click one of the requests sent by AfterShip.

 From the results, review the response body, header, and other details: